Signal (software): Local storage

 After receiving and decrypting messages, the application stored them locally on each device in a SQLite database that is encrypted with SQLCipher.
 The cryptographic key for this database is also stored locally and can be accessed if the device is unlocked.
 In December 2020, Cellebrite published a blog post announcing that one of their products could now access this key and use it to "decrypt the Signal app".
 Technology reporters later published articles about how Cellebrite had claimed to have the ability to "break into the Signal app" and "crack Signal's encryption".
 This latter interpretation was rejected by several experts, as well as representatives from Signal, who said the original post by Cellebrite had been about accessing data on "an unlocked Android phone in their physical possession" and that they "could have just opened the app to look at the messages".
 Similar extraction tools also exist for iOS devices and Signal Desktop.
+In April 2021, Moxie Marlinspike responded with a blog post highlighting input validation vulnerabilities in Cellebrite's UFED and Physical Analyzer software.
+He also alleged that the company had potentially engaged in license violations by redistributing compiled software libraries from Apple without authorization.

 Servers

-Signal relies on centralized servers that are maintained by Signal Messenger.
+Signal uses infrastructure from large providers like Amazon Web Services, Google Compute Engine and Microsoft Azure around the world.
 In addition to routing Signal's messages, the servers also facilitate the discovery of contacts who are also registered Signal users and the automatic exchange of users' public keys.
 By default, Signal's voice and video calls are peer-to-peer.
 If the caller is not in the receiver's address book, the call is routed through a server in order to hide the users' IP addresses.

 Contact discovery

 The servers store registered users' phone numbers, public key material and push tokens which are necessary for setting up calls and transmitting messages.
 In order to determine which contacts are also Signal users, cryptographic hashes of the user's contact numbers are periodically transmitted to the server.
-The server then checks to see if those match any of the SHA256 hashes of registered users and tells the client if any matches are found.
+The server then checks to see if those match any of the SHA-256 hashes of registered users and tells the client if any matches are found.
 The hashed numbers are thereafter discarded from the server.
 In 2014, Moxie Marlinspike wrote that it is easy to calculate a map of all possible hash inputs to hash outputs and reverse the mapping because of the limited preimage space (the set of all possible hash inputs) of phone numbers, and that a "practical privacy preserving contact discovery remains an unsolved problem."
 In September 2017, Signal's developers announced that they were working on a way for the Signal client applications to "efficiently and scalably determine whether the contacts in their address book are Signal users without revealing the contacts in their address book to the Signal service."